robaElshazly/HireIt/README.md

 - Delete my account so my data are no longer preserved in the website server.
 - View all items for hire.
 - Search items that I nee to hire.
-- see available times for booking.
+- See available times for booking.
 - Make bookings and payments through the website and receive a booking confirmation email.
 - If I try to make a booking without being logged in, I'll be dirested to the sign in page.
 - Add an item for hire.
-- view my items for hire.
+- View my items for hire.
 - Edit and Delete  my items for hire.